-Lucerne Trees love to be pruned!
+Lucerne trees love to be pruned!

 Pruned trees bounce back within 50 days!
 New growth is lush, abundant and nutritious.

-Why & when to prune ~
+Why, where & when to prune ~

 - Pruning causes the stem and side branches to increase in thickness, which increases the carrying capacity for foliage.

-- All cuttings are food!
+All pruned cuttings are food!

 Copyright © 2012 by Myles & Nadene Esterhuizen